SteveRidout/readlang-api/readme.md

 __The API is currently an early alpha release, so expect changes, and please let me know if anything doesn't work.__

+## Example Game - Fill in the Blanks!

+Play the game here: [Fill in the Blanks!](http://steveridout.github.io/readlang-api/)

+(It's pretty basic at the moment.)

 ## Contents of this repo

 These are the important bits: